Free State of Lippe: Government

+Nazi era

-The last landtag election in Lippe under the Weimar Republic was held on 15 January 1933.
-Election results placed the Nazi Party in first place with 39.5% of the vote.
-Nazi propaganda efforts tried to exploit this by presenting it as a great triumph in the lead-up to national Reichstag elections on 5 March.
-On 7 February, a new administration was formed containing two Nazi members.
-Ernst Krappe, the economics specialist in the Nazi Party's Gau Westphalia-North, became Chairman of the State Presidency.
+The last Landtag election in Lippe under the Weimar Republic was held on 15 January 1933, just two weeks before Adolf Hitler was named chancellor of Germany.
+Hitler himself spoke at 16 election rallies in Lippe.
+The results of the election put the Nazi Party in first place with 39.5% of the vote.
+Nazi propaganda efforts tried to exploit the election by presenting it as a great triumph in the lead-up to national Reichstag elections on 5 March.
+On 7 February, a new administration was formed with two Nazi members.
+Ernst Krappe, the economics specialist in the Nazi Party's Gau Westphalia-North, became chairman of the Landespräsidium.

-On 7 April, the Reich government enacted the "Second Law on the Coordination of the States with the Reich" that established more direct control over the states by means of the new powerful position of Reichsstatthalter (Reich Governor).
-Alfred Meyer, the Nazi Party Gauleiter for Gau Westphalia-North, was installed in this new post for both Lippe and Schaumburg-Lippe on 16 May 1933.
-On 23 May 1933 he appointed Hans-Joachim Riecke as the single State President, and when Riecke left three years later, Meyer assumed the position himself on 1 February 1936, with the title "Führer der Landesregierung" (Leader of the State Government) in addition to his Reichsstatthalter portfolio.
+On 7 April, the Reich government enacted the "Second Law on the Coordination of the States with the Reich".
+It established more direct control over the states by means of the powerful new position of Reichsstatthalter (Reich governor).
+Alfred Meyer, the Nazi Party Gauleiter for Gau Westphalia-North, was installed in the new post for both Lippe and Schaumburg-Lippe on 16 May 1933.
+On 23 May he appointed Hans-Joachim Riecke as state president, and when Riecke left three years later, Meyer assumed the position himself on 1 February 1936, with the title "Führer der Landesregierung" (Leader of the State Government) in addition to his Reichsstatthalter portfolio.

-By the provisions of the "Law on the Reconstruction of the Reich" of 31 January 1934, all state landtage were abolished and the sovereignty of the states was passed to the Reich government.
-With that, Lippe de facto lost its rights as a federal state, though it continued to exist de jure as an administrative unit of the Reich until the fall of the Nazi regime.
+By the provisions of the "Law on the Reconstruction of the Reich" of 31 January 1934, all state Landtags were abolished and the sovereignty of the states passed to the Reich government.
+With that, Lippe de facto lost its rights as a federal state, although it continued to exist de jure as an administrative unit of the Reich until the fall of the Nazi regime.

+Post World War II

-After the war, Lippe was part of the British occupation zone and the state government was restored under the last SPD leader before the Nazi take-over.
-However, it lost its status as a separate German state when it was merged into the newly founded state of North Rhine-Westphalia on 21 January 1947 by British Military Government Ordinance No. 77.
-The British established a number of military bases in North Rhine-Westphalia, of which Detmold (HQ and units of 20th Armoured Brigade) and Lemgo (infantry battalion barracks) were located within the former boundaries of the Free State of Lippe.
+After the war, Lippe was part of the British occupation zone, and the state government was restored under Heinrich Drake, the last Social Democratic leader before the Nazi takeover.
+Lippe lost its status as a separate German state when it was merged into the newly founded state of North Rhine-Westphalia on 21 January 1947 by British Military Government Ordinance No. 77.
+The British established a number of military bases in North Rhine-Westphalia, of which Detmold (headquarters and units of 20th Armoured Brigade) and Lemgo (infantry battalion barracks) were located within the former boundaries of the Free State of Lippe.
 North Rhine-Westphalia subsequently became a part of West Germany upon its establishment in May 1949.

-Free State of Lippe, 1918–1947.